-This is required to discharge the deposited solids and sludge that drop to the bottom of the boiler shell which need regular clearing via the rapid action of a bottom blow down valve.
+You require bottom blowdown to discharge the deposited solids and sludge that drop to the bottom of the boiler shell.
+This requires regular clearing via the rapid action of a bottom blow down valve.

-This bottom blowdown valve is either manually or pneumatically actuated to ensure a quick dump of high pressure boiler water to jolt up the bottom of the boiler and suck out any debris / particles that have deposited there.
+This bottom blowdown valve is either manually or pneumatically actuated to ensure a quick dump of high pressure boiler water.
+This jolts up the bottom of the boiler and sucks out any deposited debris or particles.

-In general the valves should be blasted for three to five seconds once per shift, any longer for the bottom blowdown, then that will be wasting valuable heated and treated hot boiler water.
-The bottom blowdown water can be discharged into a suitable blowdown pit or more commonly a specific boiler blowdown vessel.
+Generally, you should blast the valves for three to five seconds once per shift.
+Any longer for the bottom blowdown, and it will waste valuable heated and treated hot boiler water.
+Following this, the bottom blowdown water is discharged into a suitable blowdown pit or more commonly, a specific boiler blowdown vessel.

 The advantages of a blowdown vessel over a blowdown pit are: